f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 Your data probably contains some translucent data for some reason, turn on translucency support by pressing `P` or using the `-p` command line option.

+> My 3D Gaussian Splatting data in .ply format isn't opened properly.

+.ply is a generic file format, we cannot assumes it's a 3DGS, thus we do not give good presets for this specific use case.
+It's recommended to use these options: `--point-sprites-size=1 --point-sprites-type=gaussian -soyk`, but you can also add them in your [config file](CONFIGURATION_FILE.md).

 ## Linux

 > I have a link error related to `stdc++fs` not found or I'm unable to run F3D due to filesystem errors.